deepesh-01/quiz-app/README.md

 A MERN Stak quiz app where users can register and take take part in the different quizzes available.

+## Tech Used
+  ### Front-End
+  -> Material-UI for styling.
+  -> Redux for global state management.
+  -> react-router-dom for routing.
+  -> localStorage for saving jwt token.
+  -> Axios for connecting to backend.

+  ### Backend
+  -> Node and Express.
+  -> Mongoose for mongoDB.
+  -> BCrypt Library for hashing.
+  -> Passport with jwt.

 ## Screens

 ### Non-Admin User